BIOL275-MSUM/eda-CForEffort/README.md

 size of 23.

 A T-Test was run, returning values of t = -1.4151, p = 0.2393, and 3.5
 degrees of freedom.
-For 3.5 degrees of freedom the critical value is between 1.53-1.64.
-Our test statistic is significantly smaller than either value.
+This leads to the end result of not being able to draw a conclusion.

+This study’s p-value is high enough to possibly lean towards no significance between the two years, however it is low enough to be possible that there is some level of correlation.

-In conclusion, this study indicates no significance in occurrence differences between the two years.
-While the Red List brings awareness to the endangered animal species, further and larger studies would need to be performed to determine if there is a signficance to the Red List’s efforts in aiding population revival over the span of its existence.
+While the Red List aims to bring awareness to the endangered species, further studies would need to be performed to determine if there is a significance to the Red List’s efforts in aiding population revival over the span of its existence.

 Future studies could be performed on a broader scale to include more species and determine a large scale trend in population changes for